Embedded Face Recognition Access Control System

 Runtime pipeline:

-- Capture face image at access terminal
+- capture face image at the access terminal;

 This forms a complete edge perception–decision–communication loop.